CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 The **VRT data** can be extracted from Korp in order to create a download package.
 You have to ask someone with access rights to the Korp server for this.

-As for all resources and all their versions, a META-SHARE record has to be created, URNs to be requested, the resource has to be added to the list of upcoming resources, if not there yet.
+As for all resources and all their versions, a metadata record has to be created, URNs to be requested, the resource has to be added to the list of upcoming resources, if not there yet.
 (See the respective [instructions](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/))

 The name of the **source version** of a resource should contain the additional information 'source', e.g. `Yle Finnish News Archive 2011-2018, source`.
 The short name should have the suffix '-src', e.g. `ylenews-fi-2011-2018-src`.

 Accordingly, the name of the **VRT version** of a resource should contain the information 'VRT', e.g. `Yle Finnish News Archive 2011-2018, VRT`.
 The short name should have the suffix '-vrt', e.g. `ylenews-fi-2011-2018-vrt`.
 Please follow Kielipankki's [Language resource naming conventions](https://www.kielipankki.fi/development/language-resource-naming-conventions/).

-License pages in the portal have to be created and linked to from META-SHARE.
+License pages in the portal have to be created and linked to from the metadata record.
-Citation information also has to be added to the META-SHARE record.
+Citation information also has to be added to the metadata record.

 ## Creating the download package
 Download the data from IDA or the HFST server to your work directory on CSC's computing environment (Puhti) in a separate folder.

-Create a **README.txt** containing at least the following information: long name of the corpus, shortname, metadata PID, license information, short description of the corpus as given in META-SHARE, link to the resource group page.
+Create a **README.txt** containing at least the following information: long name of the corpus, shortname, metadata PID, license information, short description of the corpus as given in the metadata, link to the resource group page.
 Add an explanation of the structure of the download package if needed.
 For a model of the README.txt, please see [docs: model of the download package README.txt](model_download-package-README.md)

 Create a **LICENSE.txt**.
 The content of this file should be copied from the respective license page in the portal.